 5. Take your friends’ music suggestions and give some new music a real chance.
 By that, I mean giving new-to-you albums more than one spin.
 If you like what you hear, check out the artist’s back catalog.
 And let your friends know what you enjoy.
 My concert BFF who told me about Night Beats did so in a 3am message because was so sure they were right up my alley.
 He was correct.

 6. See new music live as often as possible.
 Nothing will energize you for a new band more than seeing them perform their material.
-Of the bands listed below I’ve seen nine of them live so far, most recently Night Beats at the Majestic Cafe in Detroit.
+Of the bands listed below, I’ve seen nine of them live as of this writing.
+Most recently Night Beats stellar set at the Majestic Cafe in Detroit.
 Pay attention to those smaller venues, and get thee to some music festivals that feature a lot of new acts, like Bonnaroo.
 Then go to as many shows as your budget and stamina can handle.

 OK, OK, I’ll get off your lawn now.

 This has been a public service announcement, brought to you by the department of Get Your Butt to a Show.